 This, in turn, enables us as ANT to offer our customers whichever setup works best for them without needing to make any changes to infrastructure architecture.
 Any modifications are strictly limited to infrastructure configuration.

 It should be mentioned that we usually try to encourage our customers to go as far into the Cloud direction as possible, as this pays dividends in terms of HA and scalability.

 Additionally, homogeneous architecture makes testing different scenarios in replicable environments a breeze, and boosts further speed, heavily reducing bugs in production.

-If you’d like to find out more about how ANT can help your company to get ahead in terms of ANT challenges, then don’t hesitate to get in touch with us.
+If you’d like to find out more about how ANT can help your company to get ahead in terms of ANT challenges, read more in our dedicated section about Cloud Manufacturing.